Hamchin/Chrome-Extension-General/README.md

 - Prevent the channel video from being played.
 - Extend the space of the video title.
+- Unmute when the video page is accessed.
+- Enable [Live Chat Flow](https://github.com/fiahfy/youtube-live-chat-flow) when the video page is accessed.
 - Double-click the header on the video page to reboot the live chat.
 - Double-click the header on the subscription page to show only broadcast information.